Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

 \subsection{Testing}

 Software testing is essential for software quality assurance.
 LLMs have demonstrated promising proficiency in test generation, including generating test code, test inputs, and test oracles.
 However, generating high-quality tests in practice can be challenging, as the generated tests should not only be syntactically and semantically correct (\ie{} both the inputs and oracles should satisfy the specification of the software under test) but also be sufficient (\ie{} the tests should cover as many states of the software under test as possible).
 As shown by previous work~\cite{Chattester}, the tests generated by standalone LLMs still exhibit correctness issues (\ie{} compilation errors, run-time errors, and oracle issues) and unsatisfactory coverage.
 Therefore, researchers build LLM-based agents to extend the capabilities of standalone LLMs in test generation.
-We organize these works based on the test levels (\ie{} unit testing and system testing).